jayl-ee/Crawl_SQLalchemy_FastAPI/README.md

-# API Crawling - Fast API & SQL alchemy
+# Crawling - Fast API & SQL alchemy

 this repository provides code to crawl from API and insert into database In order to use this code, you MUST get the SERVICE KEY to access the API.